As Robert Browning once put it.

 “It’s GOOD to forgive.
 BEST to forget”

-That’s why in this post, I want to help you forget and forgive your PPP loan.
+That’s why in this post, we want to help you forget and forgive your PPP loan.

 Now there are some interesting developments going on right now related to PPP.

 For starters, lawmakers have spent the last few months fighting over the next round of relief, including another round of PPP.

 And this has caused some accountants to recommend to their clients that they should hold off on applying for PPP loan forgiveness.

 Now obviously debt can be especially overwhelming for any person or small business.

 And most of us, want to get rid of that as soon as possible so that we can make good decisions about our financial future.

 But there are some convincing arguments about why you should be a little bit patient and wait.